 For obvious reasons, a board is the most important component of a charcuterie.

 I like to start by picking a nice board.
-Charcuterie boards can be as large or as small as you like.
-When I have large get-togethers, I always make multiple boards depending on the number of people.
+Charcuterie boards can be as large or as small as you want.
+When I have large gatherings, I always create multiple boards, depending on the number of people.

-You do not need to purchase a specialized board – pizza platter, wooden cutting board, serving tray, lazy susan, or any other nice flattish platter/ plate you might have on hand.
+You do not need to purchase a specialized board – a pizza platter, wooden cutting board, serving tray, lazy susan, or any other nice, flat platter/ plate you might have on hand will suffice.
 Any shape or size will work.

 For Diwali especially, it’s a great idea to use silver or brass serving trays and bowls!